 To best accommodate your hosting and updates, WCLN tries to minimize the extra Moodle plugins used in courses.
 Given that, here are some ideas:

-- WIRIS - this is NOT required, but allows students and teachers to easily build equations.
+- WIRIS Editor - this is NOT required, but allows students and teachers to easily build equations.
 See "Partners"

 - Progress Report - this is a recommended plugin that helps with communication (Free to members, see "Plugins")